ashishlikhith/Avocado-Ripeness-Analysis/README.md

-Here's a polished and professional version of your write-up, perfect for a GitHub README or project description.
-It improves clarity, formatting, and technical flow while preserving all your original content:

 # 🥑 Avocado Ripeness Analysis using Data Science & Machine Learning

 This project showcases how **data science** and **machine learning** can be leveraged to predict the **ripeness stage of avocados** based on physical and sensory parameters such as **firmness, hue, brightness, sound levels, and size**.